aaw20904/STM8_AC_regulator/README.md

-all the libraries avaliable on
+all the libraries for peripherial are avaliable on https://github.com/aaw20904/STM8_library